Get the Order recognizing your gender change and changing your name

 Before you start

-When you filed your case, the clerk should have told you when to return to pick up your Order Recognizing Change of Gender and Sex identifier, for Name Change, and for Issuance of New Certificates (form NC-330).
+When you filed your case, the clerk should have told you when to return to pick up your Order Recognizing Change of Gender and Sex identifier, for Name Change, and for Issuance of New Certificate (form NC-330) (link opens in a new tab).

 At that time, the clerk either kept your Order form or told you to hold on to it.